 What is a trucking company’s CSP (Company Safety Profile)?

 The Federal Motor Carrier Safety Administration (FMCSA), a division of the federal Department of Transportation (DOT), retains safety information for every commercial carrier that drives on public roads.
 It also keeps a safety record for every trucking company or independent owner-operator.
-Although it stores several types of documents, the Company Safety Profile (CSP) is by far the most comprehensive.

 What is the difference between interstate and intrastate commerce?